Open Source · MIT Licensed

 Agent Studio

-Agent Studio is the default UI for Xians ACP — multi-tenant from day one.
-Here are some of the controls and operations ACP handles for every tenant, every agent, out of the box.
+Agent Studio is the built-in UI for Xians ACP.
+It is multi-tenant from the start.
+Here is what ACP manages for every tenant and every agent, out of the box.

 Architecture

-Modern agentic systems span four planes.
-Xians ACP owns the control plane — the other three are yours to shape.
+Modern agent systems span four planes.
+Xians ACP owns the control plane.
+The other three are yours to shape.

 Yours